 Peter Manuel killed and raped an undetermined number of people from 1956 to 1958.
 His victims ranged in age from 10 to 45 - both male and female - and they were all shot.
 Manuel confessed to eight murders but was ultimately only convicted of seven.
 This makes his precise number of victims unclear.
 Some investigators put his murder count as high as 19.

-He was found guilty of seven counts of murder and hung at Barlinnie Prison in 1958 at the age of 31.
+He was found guilty of seven counts of murder and hung at Barlinnie prison in 1958 at the age of 31.
 Supposedly, his last words were, "Turn up the radio and I'll go quietly."
 However, this was never confirmed.

 Peter Tobin is a Scottish rapist and murderer who was convicted of killing three people between 1991 and 2006.
 He has stated that the actual number of his victims is closer to 48.
-After he was convicted for the rape and murder of a young woman in 2007, police searched his former home as they suspected him of being responsible for other murders.
+After he was convicted of the rape and murder of a young woman in 2007, police searched his former home, as they suspected him of being responsible for other murders.
 There, they found the bodies of numerous women who had gone missing over the years.

 Tobin is currently serving out three life sentences in prison.